 Tracks vary in terms of the courses they have.
 Some only have a left handed or right handed course.
 Others also have a straight track for some short distances.
 Where needed the report will be split into two if your query includes a distance range, which crosses over the two different types of course (as lumping them together creates false data).
 In this respect it is also worth noting some tracks have two different starts (round & straight) for the one distance.
 (Example 1 mile at Newcastle).

-In the rare event of a flip start of course no stalls are used (despite the race record still recalling the allocated stall) - we have removed these races as they are irrelevant.
+In the rare event of a flip start of course no stalls are used (despite the race record still recalling the allocated stall) - I have removed these races as they are irrelevant.

 If you opt to include colour coding, this is worked out as following,